Infostrux-Solutions/terraform-snowflake-rbac/README.md

 |            | write       | INSERT, UPDATE, DELETE, TRUNCATE, REFERENCES |
 | Warehouses |             | USAGE, OPERATE, MONITOR                      |

-If no permission is specified for 'schemas' and 'tables', then the permissions set for the database are assumed.
-The 'warehouse' objects have a single permission type, so they are specified without a 'read' or 'write' qualifier (see below).
+If no permission is specified for `schemas` and `tables`, then the permissions set for the database are assumed.
+The `warehouse` objects have a single permission type, so they are specified without a `read` or `write` qualifier (see below).

 #### spec.yml